openbase/bco.website/www/user/howto/setup-pi.md

 ---
 ---
-# How to setup BCO on Raspberry PI
+# How to setup BCO on Raspberry PI via Docker

 ## Hardware Requirements